Parables Home

 symbolizes for them, as it did earlier, the putting away of sin.
 Jesus spoke

-of the leaven (or yeast) of the Pharisees and Sadducees, and Herod, in such
+of the leaven (or yeast) of the Pharisees and Sadducees, and Herod, in each

 case meaning their evil influence (Mt 16:12; Mk 8:15).
 Paul described